google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Clients SHOULD treat `500 Internal Server Error` and `503 Service Unavailable` responses as transient failures and MAY retry the same request without modification at a later date.
-Note that as per [RFC7231], in the case of a 503 response the log MAY include a `Retry-After:` header in order to request a minimum time for the client to wait before retrying the request.
+Note that as per [RFC7231], in the case of a 503 response the log MAY include a `Retry-After:` header field in order to request a minimum time for the client to wait before retrying the request.
-In the absence of this header, this document does not specify a minimum.
+In the absence of this header field, this document does not specify a minimum.

 Clients SHOULD treat any 4xx error as a problem with the request and not attempt to resubmit without some modification to the request.
 The full